YuboFeng2023/PromptCL/README.md

 # PromptCL: Improving Event Representation via Prompt and Contrastive Learning

-We are pleased to release the official implementation of our paper titled "PromptCL: Improving Event Representation via Prompt and Contrastive Learning," which was published at NLPCC 2023! 🎉🎉🎉
+We are pleased to release the official implementation of our paper titled "PromptCL: Improving Event Representation via Prompt and Contrastive Learning", which was published at NLPCC 2023 and awarded **Best Student Paper**! 🎉🎉🎉"

 ## Dataset